Adam Leroy Lane: Murders

 Lane committed the murders while he made his way through the Northeastern United States during the summer of 2007.
 He had a DVD in his truck of the 2002 horror film Hunting Humans, about a serial killer who stalks his victims before killing them with a knife.
 He also carried two large hunting knives, choke wire, and a leather mask with the eyes and mouth cut out.

-His first known victim was 42-year-old Darlene Ewalt, who lived in a suburban home in West Hanover Township, Dauphin County, near Harrisburg, Pennsylvania.
-She was stabbed and killed at around 2 AM on 13 July 2007.
-At the time, she was talking on the telephone on her patio.
+His first known victim was 42-year-old Darlene Ewalt, who was attacked in her home in suburban West Hanover Township, Dauphin County, near Harrisburg, Pennsylvania.
+She was stabbed and killed at around 2 a.m. on July 13, 2007.
+At the time, she was on her patio talking on the telephone.
 Lane slit her throat and stabbed her to death with a long knife while her family was inside the house.

-Lane's second victim was a woman named Patricia Brooks, whom he stabbed on 17 July 2007 in Conewago Township, in rural York County, Pennsylvania, as she was sleeping on her couch.
+Lane's second victim was a woman named Patricia Brooks, whom he stabbed on July 17, 2007, in Conewago Township, in rural York County, Pennsylvania, as she was sleeping on her couch.
 She survived.

-His third victim was a 38-year-old woman in her duplex in Bloomsbury, New Jersey by the name of Monica Massaro.
-He cut her throat and stabbed her in the head, neck, and chest, and killed her in her bedroom a day before he committed his final crime.
+His third victim, 38-year-old Monica Massaro, was killed in the bedroom of her duplex in Bloomsbury, New Jersey.
+Lane cut her throat and stabbed her in the head, neck, and chest, one day before he was to commit his final crime.